 Identify the issues and concerns.

-Whether the consultation is initiated by NOAA’s outreach to a Tribe or vice versa, the points of contact for the Tribe and for NOAA should work early in the process to clarify exactly what issues are of concern to each of the parties.
-The articulation of the issues is an important factor in identifying the appropriate participants, support staff, and information needed for the consultation.
+Whether the consultation is initiated by NOAA or the tribe(s), the points of contact for the tribe(s) and for NOAA should work together early in the process to clarify issues of concern to each of the parties.
+The articulation of the issues is an important factor in identifying the appropriate participants, support staff and information needed for the consultation.
 The points of contact should agree on the issues and concerns to be addressed.
 This will help both parties as they prepare for the consultation and take the next steps in structuring the consultation.
 It is also important to determine whether the consultation is expected to result in a decision by either party and whether decision-makers will be present at the consultation or, alternatively, whether the consultation participants will be reporting to decision-makers after consultation meetings are held.

-If it becomes clear that NOAA and the Tribe have divergent views about the issues and topics appropriate for the consultation, every effort should be made by both parties to agree upon a single statement of the issues.
+If it becomes clear that NOAA and the tribe have divergent views about the issues and topics appropriate for the consultation, effort should be made by both parties to agree upon a single statement of the issues.
 If the parties cannot reach an agreement, the record of the consultation should reflect the different views.

 Identify participants in the consultation.

-The participants or leads chosen by the Tribe will inform NOAA’s choice of the appropriate level of NOAA participation.
-Typically the individuals chosen by the Tribe, and their respective positions within tribal government, will indicate how important the issues and consultation are to the Tribe.
-Generally, if the Tribe designates its leader or members of the tribal council as participants in the consultation, a NOAA official with decision-making authority should participate in the consultation.
-If tribal staff are identified as participants in the consultation, a commensurate level of NOAA staff may represent NOAA at the consultation.
-In all cases, NOAA staff with expertise in the topics under consultation will attend the consultation, unless otherwise requested by the tribal representative.
-Often, a NOAA regional Tribal Liaison or point of contact with familiarity with the Tribe and its structure can help NOAA designate appropriate personnel for the consultation.
+Tribes have the authority to choose their consultation participants.
+Those participants can range from a technical or policy staff level to the leadership level.
+The participants or leads chosen by the tribe informs NOAA’s choice of the appropriate level of NOAA participation.
+Generally, if the tribe designates its leader or members of the tribal council as representatives in the consultation, it is important that a NOAA official with decision-making authority participate in the consultation.
+If tribal staff are identified as representatives in the consultation, a commensurate level of NOAA staff may represent NOAA at the consultation.
+In all cases, NOAA staff with expertise in the topics under consultation attend the consultation, unless otherwise requested by the tribal representative.
+Often, a NOAA tribal liaison or point of contact with familiarity with the tribe and its structure can help NOAA designate appropriate personnel for the consultation.

-Because NOAA’s designation of consultation participants depends to some extent on the Tribe’s designation of participants, NOAA will work with the tribal point of contact early to determine the leadership level of tribal participation in the consultation.
-If the Tribe has not identified its participants at the point when NOAA must select its participants, NOAA should identify and prepare consultation participants who are able to fully address the concerns and issues articulated for discussion through government-to-government consultation.
+Because NOAA’s designation of consultation participants depends to some extent on the tribe’s designated participants, NOAA works with the tribal point of contact early to determine the leadership level of tribal participation in the consultation.
+If the tribe has not identified its participants at the point when NOAA must select its participants, NOAA should identify and prepare consultation participants who are able to fully address the concerns and issues articulated for discussion through government-to-government consultation.

 Determine the location and timing of the consultation.

-The best possible forum for a successful consultation is a face-to-face meeting among the designated participants in the Tribe’s home territory or a location preferred by the Tribe.
-Unfortunately, the resources for Federal travel are not always available, and alternatives must be developed in keeping with access to technology and time available for the participants.
-The regional Tribal Liaison may be able to help determine the best venue and technology for the nature of the consultation and the concerns of the Tribe.
-NOAA staff must be knowledgeable and respectful of the decision-making practices of the Tribe.
-This may require a departure from highly structured agendas and timeframes.
+The best possible forum for a successful consultation is a face-to-face meeting among the designated participants in the tribe’s home territory or a location preferred by the tribe.
+Unfortunately, face-to-face meetings are not always feasible due to budgetary, public safety or other factors, and alternatives must be developed to accommodate technology needs and time available for the participants.
+The regional tribal liaison may be able to help determine the best venue and technology for the nature of the consultation and the concerns of the tribe.

 Exchange information to assist the consultation.